vtex-apps/css-handles/docs/README.md

 const CSS_HANDLES = ['nestedPublicHandle'] as const

+/**
+ * Problem: if this component had another nested component it would need to pass
+ * the classes prop down again!
+ */
 const NestedPrivateComponent({ classes }) {
   const { handles } = useCssHandles(CSS_HANDLES, { classes })